 About McCarthy + Co

-With more than 30 years of experience in dealing with amputation compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, hands and fingers.
+With more than 30 years of experience in dealing with amputation compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including upper limb injuries to arms, hands, fingers, and fingertips.
 We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance on any form of personal injury.